google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 +  Time shifting
 +  Control performance and download size

-You can almost think of it as a chain.
+You can almost think of MSE as a chain.
 Between the downloaded file and the media elements are several layers.

 +  An `<audio>` or `<video>` element to play the media.